Granthaalayah

 Visual Organizer

-“A visual organizer is a structured diagram that represents concepts and their relationships, helping learners arrange knowledge meaningfully and connect new information with prior understanding.”
+Novak & Gowin (1984): “A visual organizer is a structured diagram that shows concepts and their relationships, helping learners arrange knowledge meaningfully and connect new information with what they already understand.”

-The measurable learning outcomes of students, reflected through test scores and performance indicators, demonstrating their comprehension, retention, and application of academic content.
+The measurable learning outcomes of students, shown through test scores and performance indicators, reflecting their comprehension, retention, and ability to apply academic content.

-A Science Achievement Test is a standardized and scientifically constructed assessment tool designed to measure students’ comprehension, retention, application, and overall mastery of science concepts, thereby providing a reliable indicator of academic performance and learning effectiveness in science.
+A standardized assessment tool designed to measure students’ understanding, retention, application, and overall mastery of science concepts, providing a reliable measure of academic performance and learning effectiveness in science.

 Review of Related Literature